-Each dog is given a written critique of approximately 20-50 words, which the judge dictates to the ring steward in a language that has been agreed with the Show Committee in advance.
+Each dog is given a written critique of approximately 20-50 words, which the judge dictates to the ring steward in his/her own language.
 The critique should include the judge's overall assessment of the dog and its quality, and it should cover the main merits and faults of the dog.
 The critique for a non-excellent or non-very good dog should indicate the reason for the grading.
 A copy of the critique is given to each exhibitor at the conclusion of the breed judging.
 Critiques are also published in breed club magazines or yearbooks.